 Bike & Pedestrian friendly

 Rosemary Beach had paved sidewalks that are completely pedestrian and biker friendly.
-The 18 mile bike trail winds through coastal dune lakes and beach communities, and perfect for biking with the whole family.
+The 18 mile bike trail winds through coastal dune lakes and beach communities and is perfect for biking with the whole family.
 A number of surrounding state parks, such as Point Washington State Park, even offer biking and hiking trails where you can observe Florida’s beautiful vegetation and wildlife.

 You can rent bikes from Bamboo Bicycle Company or other bike rental companies in the area.